Andrew Benintendi Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 27th-ranked team ERA among all league pitching staffs (5.48).
+- The Phillies have a 5.48 team ERA that ranks 27th among all league pitching staffs.

-- Phillies pitchers combine to allow 17 home runs (1.1 per game), the 10th-fewest in the league.

-- Falter makes the start for the Phillies, his fourth of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- Wheeler (0-1) gets the starting nod for the Phillies in his fourth start of the season.
+He's put together a 4.02 ERA in 15 2/3 innings pitched, with 18 strikeouts.

-- The left-hander's last time out came on Thursday against the Cincinnati Reds, when he went 4 2/3 innings, surrendering five earned runs while giving up eight hits.
+- His last appearance came on Wednesday against the Miami Marlins, when the right-hander went six innings, surrendering one earned run while allowing three hits.

-- In three games this season, the 25-year-old has amassed an ERA of 4.80, with 5.4 strikeouts per nine innings.
-Opponents are batting .311 against him.
+- The 32-year-old has put up an ERA of 4.02, with 10.3 strikeouts per nine innings, in three games this season.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.